wbonicki/spending_app/README.md

 ## 4. Running tests

+Important: database operations are tested on test database which can be built with the *docker-compose.testdb.yml* file with the command

+`sudo docker-compose -f docker-compose.testdb.yml up -d`

 Go to the spending-app/tests directory.
 Unittests can be run with the following command.

 `python3 -m unittest discover -v`

-Note: all unittests are run during the docker-compose build process (check the Dockerfile for details)
+Note: all unittests except tests related to database operations are run during the docker-compose build process (check the Dockerfile for details).